This Endless Frame

 The full paper is here.

-The results included the dendrogram below of the keywords used by participants to describe paper.
+The results included the dendrogram below of the tactile and visual keywords used by participants to describe paper.

 fleuron